mjit584/2019/content/pages/brothers-on-the-pitch/index.md

 He could never do that in Venezuela.

 In 2014—the year Martínez immigrated to Colombia—things had gone from bad to worse.
 Not only was the economy in shambles, but so was public safety.
-The 37-year-old couldn’t go to the cogrocery store without looking over his shoulder every few minutes.
+The 37-year-old couldn’t go to the grocery store without looking over his shoulder every few minutes.
 He hated sitting at stoplights for fear of the motorcyclists that robbed or killed people daily.

 “In that type of stress, you leave your house in the morning and you don’t know if you’re going to return,” Martínez said.
-In 2017, the U.S. Embassy of Caracas reported that 73 Venezuelans died violently every day.
+In 2017, the U.S. Embassy in Caracas reported that 73 Venezuelans died violently every day.
 “Before we became a statistic of the dead in Venezuela, I preferred to emigrate and find a better quality of life.”

-{{< center-quote "pages/brothers-on-the-pitch" "pull-quote-lilia" >}}

 Martínez was one of the lucky ones.
 Having Colombian parents granted him the privilege of dual Venezuelan-Colombian citizenship, so he and his wife moved in with his grandmother in Medellín until they could support themselves.
 It didn’t take long because of Martínez’s natural talent for entrepreneurship.
 He opened a pet shop, and when he saw that  it wasn’t going anywhere, he closed it and started a telecommunications company that he still runs today.